The Italian Job (2003 film): Casting

 Gray had been interested in working with Wahlberg since seeing his performance in Boogie Nights (1997).
 After reading the script for The Italian Job, Gray contacted Wahlberg, who "fell in love with it" after reading it himself.
+In April 2002, Wahlberg's casting was officially confirmed.
+He had to drop out a role in S.W.A.T.
+(2003) in favor of the film.
 Green was also attracted to the project because of the script.
 Theron was Gray's first choice for the character of Stella Bridger, and Wahlberg also recommended her for the role.
 She spent time with a safecracker in preparation for the role.
 Gray's casting director Sheila Jaffe suggested Statham for the role of getaway driver Handsome Rob, and Gray agreed with her choice.
 According to co-star Seth Green, Norton took the role of Steve Frazelli under duress, due to a contractual obligation he had to fulfill to Paramount.
 While all parties said he behaved professionally on the film, Norton was furious about being forced to make the film, and was quoted as saying of the film, "My real fans should give this a miss."
 Wahlberg, Theron, and Statham attended special driver's training sessions at Willow Springs International Motorsports Park for nearly a month during pre-production.